AVIP-laboratory/Domain-collaborative_multimodal_fault_diagnosis_of_rotating_machines/README.md

-# Domain-collaborative multimodal fault diagnosis of rotating machines
+# Domain-collaborative multimodal fault diagnosis

 Rotating machines are essential in industrial applications, but fault diagnosis under noisy conditions remains a challenge due to the complexity and diversity of fault types.
 This study introduces a **multimodal transformer network** leveraging time-frequency separation to improve robustness and accuracy in noisy environments.